agarnung/agarnung.github.io/_posts/2025-04-22-naive-even-ilumination.md

 # Theoretical Background

-Imagine a grayscale image as a 3D surface, where each pixel has coordinates \((x, y)\) and an intensity \(z\).
+Imagine a grayscale image as a 3D surface, where each pixel has coordinates $$(x, y)$$ and an intensity $$z$$.
 If we fit a plane to this surface using linear regression (least squares), we obtain a representation of the general intensity trend across the image.

 This plane can be interpreted as capturing the global illumination or tonal bias of the image.
 By centering this plane around zero and scaling it appropriately, we can add it to the original image to enhance intensity differences: bright areas become darker and dark areas become brighter, thus improving the homogeneity of illumination.